If you had to pick one pressure cooker, what would it be?

 Why the Instant Pot?
 I prefer the durable, easy to clean stainless steel insert – I’m always worried about scratching the nonstick lining on my other pots.
 The bracket that holds the Instant Pot silicone gasket is built into the lid, making it easy to install and remove, and the silicone gasket is dishwasher safe.
 My favorite feature is a simple one – the lid holder in the handle on the body Set the tab on the lid in the slot on the handle.
 If I could keep only one pressure cooker, the Instant Pot would stay.

-The IP-Duo 60 is the new version of the IP-Lux 60 that I’ve used for over a year.
-It has a slightly easier to understand electronics panel, and a convenient handle/lid holder design.
-If you have an IP-Lux 60, it’s not worth upgrading…but if you are getting a new for a new pot, get the IP-Duo 60.
+The IP-Duo Plus 60 is the latest in the Instant Pot line.
+I used the IP-Duo for years, and the IP-Lux 60 for a few years before that.
+The Duo Plus has an easier to understand electronics panel (a “Pressure Cook” button – hooray!) and a convenient handle/lid holder design.
+If you have an IP-Lux 60 or IP-DUO 60, it’s not worth upgrading…but if you are getting a new for a new pot, get the IP-Duo 60 Plus.
 Also, for more questions and answers about Instant Pots, check out my Instant Pot Frequently Asked Questions.

 Now for the nuanced answer.
 I don’t have to restrict myself to one cooker, thank goodness.
 I own a few of them; different pressure cookers have different strengths.

 My wife would be happier if I had only one…but the same can be said of fry pans, grills, chef’s knives, and the countless kitchen gadgets overrunning our house.
 Yes, I have a problem.

 What kind of pressure cooker should *you* buy?
 Read on, and pick the one that sounds best to you.